31 Interesting Facts About Niger

 15. In the centre of town is the Grand Mosque which has a 27m-high minaret made entirely of mud-brick.
 It is the highest such structure in the world.

-16. Niger is the world’s eighth and Africa’s second least obese nation with just 22% of its adult population classified as obese.
+16. Niger is one of the world’s least obese nations, with just 3.9% and 6.3% of its male and female adult populations classified as obese, respectively.

 17. Niger is named after the Niger River that traverses the southwest of the country.
 It comes from the native term “Ni Gir” meaning “River Gir”.